 Despite both yours and our best efforts, debt recovery work may sometimes end up involving litigation and court proceedings.

 If the debtor ignores our initial letter before action we will issue court proceedings to escalate recovery of the debt owing to you.

-Alternatively other enforcement options can include the County Court Bailiffs, securing a charging order, a third party debt order or an attachment of earnings order.
+Alternatively other enforcement options can include appointing County Court Bailiffs or securing a charging order, a third party debt order or an attachment of earnings order.